-HACS Resident Services Program:
+Progress: HACS Resident Services Program has/is/will:

-- has partnered with a number of community partners to assist in helping participants become economically independent including assistance with financial management. - continues to market the FSS programs to residents through the RAB, referrals, emails, website, telecommunication services, and community events. - · held meetings with the Section 3 Program to get residents informed and interested in upcoming Section 3 opportunities. - will collaborate with Section 3 in providing training opportunities and employment leads.
-Efforts will include utilizing Resident Services One-Call system, Zoom presentations and emails to outreach and engage residents in recruitment, enrollment and participation in Agency and/or community-based trainings. - will collaborate with the PHA's Section 3 program to provide training opportunities and employment leads for Public Housing and HCV residents.
-This collaboration will focus on the following industries: - ✓ Property Management - ✓ IT, Cybersecurity - ✓ Transportation Services - ✓ Medical/Healthcare Services
+- Partnered with a number of community partners to assist in helping participants become economically independent including assistance with financial management. - Continues to market the FSS programs to residents through the RAB, referrals, emails, website, telecommunication services, and community events. - Hold meetings with the Section 3 Program to get residents informed and interested in upcoming Section 3 opportunities. - Collaborate with Section 3 in providing training opportunities and employment leads.
+Efforts will include utilizing Resident Services One-Call system, Zoom presentations and emails to outreach and engage residents in recruitment, enrollment and participation in Agency and/or community-based trainings. - Set up computer learning centers where students and adults can utilize the computers for homework, research, job searches, resume preparation, skills training and communication.